4d/docs/website/translated_docs/de/Project/building.md

 *\<destination\>/Compiled Database/\<database name>/\MyProject.4dz*

-> A .4dz file is essentially a zipped (packed) version of the project folder. .4dz files can be used by 4D Server, 4D Volume license (merged applications), and 4D Developer.
+> A .4dz file is essentially a zipped (packed) version of the project folder.
+A .4dz file is essentially a zipped (packed) version of the project folder.
 The compact and optimized size of .4dz files makes project packages easy to deploy.

 #### Include related folders